-Northam unveils parts of proposed state budget, including money for Black universities and teacher raises
+Northam unveils parts of proposed state budget, including money for historically Black universities and teacher raises

 He has called on Northam to make room in his proposed budget for eliminating the state’s 2.5 percent grocery tax, part of a package of tax cuts that Youngkin promised during his election campaign.

 Northam’s office has remained mum on whether he will do so.
-“The Governor is still in the process of budget development, and will be rolling out historic proposals over the coming days,” spokeswoman Alena Yarmosky said via email.
+“The Governor is still in the process of budget development, and will be rolling out historic proposals over the coming days,” Northam spokeswoman Alena Yarmosky said via email.

 She added that Northam advocated eliminating the grocery tax when he ran for governor in 2017.
 “He has worked during his term to make this a financial possibility,” she said, noting that he leaves state coffers flush with cash.